 - Parent analysis: Each analysis is the parent analysis to each of the jobs that are created to run its stages.

 - Job: A job is a unit of execution that is run on a worker in the cloud.
 A job is created when an app or applet is run, or when a job spawns another job.

 - Master job: The job created when an app or applet is run by a user, job, or analysis.
 A master job always executes the "main" entry point.
 All origin jobs are also master jobs.

-- Parent job: A job that creates another job via a
+- Parent job: A job that creates another job or analysis via an

-- Subjob or Child job: A job created by a job via a
+- Child job: A job created from a parent job via an

 /job/newAPI call.
-A subjob or child job executes the entry point specified in the API call that created it, and runs the same executable as its parent.
+A subjob runs the same executable as its parent, and executes the entry point specified in the API call that created it.

 - Job tree: A set of all jobs that share the same origin job.

 - Job-based object reference: A hash containing a job ID and an output field name.
 This hash is given in the input or output of a job.
 Once the specified job has transitioned to the "done" state, it is replaced with the specified job's output field.